Juara

 Juara is a municipality located in the state of Mato Grosso in the Central-West Region of Brazil.
 It is known as the Cattle Capital.
 Its area is 22622.350 km2, and its population is 35,121 inhabitants (2020 estimate).
 The town's economy is based in three field: Wood extraction, cattle rearing and agriculture.
 However, the wood is coming to an end.
 Because of that, the development has become slow in this place.
 Juara is situated about 730 km from the state capital which is Cuiabá, there are two highways of which one is MT 338 that links Juara to Cuiabá and the other is MT 220 that links Juara to Sinop.
 In the last years many people have moved away because of the lack of jobs and education.
 The students who want to go to a good college have to move to other cities, they usually move to Sinop or Cuiabá.
 The distance from the capital of Mato Grosso is vast, it takes about 12 hours by bus from Juara to Cuiabá.
 For this reason, population prefer to go to Sinop by bus because it is nearer than Cuiabá and then they take an airplane there, but the flight is expensive.

+Transportation

-The city is served by the Inácio Luís do Nascimento Airport.
-Only air taxis operate in the airport because of the lack of structure.
+The city is served by the Mauro Luiz Frizon Airport.